LifeLock vs. Experian: Compared & Reviewed

 Initial individual plans start at a very reasonable $9.99 per month (or $7.50 when paid annually).
 Unfortunately, that basic Standard plan doesn’t include much.
 For all the features we’ve been discussing, you’ll need their Ultimate Plus option, which increases the price to $19.99 per month.

-Even more unfortunate – LifeLock significantly increases its prices after the first year.
+Even more unfortunate – LifeLock significantly increased its pricing after the first year.

 Final Verdict – LifeLock Wins